alia104/Trainsquare/README.md

 # Trainsquare
 ### Trainsquare is an educational and skills platform which allows its users to host their own in-person and online workshops as well as book courses, lessons and activities.
 Trainsquare is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.
 This repository contains SQL, .NET, and React code.

-My role as a software engineer was to implement the functionality of the administrator dashbaord.
+My role as a software engineer was to implement the functionality of the administrator dashboard.
 I was required to handle all the coding from the backend to the frontend.
 Below is a list of the actions I took to accomplish my responsibilities.

 ● Developed and structured the administrator dashboard functionality from front-end to back-end.